Cooperative preschool can be a rewarding experience for your preschool child. This is a place where

 that promote good social relations.

-The teacher has a complex role in a cooperative nursery.
+The teacher has a complex role in a cooperative preschool.
 In addition to her responsibilities to the

 children, she is in the position of supervising your participation as Assist Parents in the classroom.
 She